triplingual/omeka-s-enduser/docs/admin/users.md

 **Reviewer**

-- Can search, view, create, and edit all items, item sets, and media.
-Can only delete those items, item sets, and media they own.
+- Can search, read, create, and edit all items, item sets, and media.
+Can only delete those items, item sets, and media.
-- No access to sites unless they have been added as a site-specific user.
+- Can be added to a site at the Creator or Manager levels, which enables them to search, read, create, edit, and delete site pages.
+If a Reviewer has not been added as a site user, they will have read-only access to that site's content.
-- View-only privileges for vocabularies and resource templates.
-Can see all logs.
+- Search and read only privileges for vocabularies and resource templates.
-- No access to modules.
+- No privileges for modules
-- Can see other users of the installation and their email addresses.

 **Author**

-- Can search, view, and create items, item sets, resource templates, and media.
-Can only edit or delete content they own.
+- Can search, read, and create items, item sets, and media.
+Can only edit or delete content which the user has created.
-- Cannot see objects marked private, unless the object is a site that they have site-specific permissions for.
-- No access to sites unless they have been added as a site-specific user.
+- Can be added to a site at the Creator or Manager levels, which enables them to search, read, create, edit, and delete site pages.
+If a Reviewer has not been added as a site user, they will have read-only access to that site's content.
-- Search and view privileges for vocabularies and sites.
-Cannot see other users' logs.
+- Search and read only privileges for vocabularies and sites.
-- No access to modules.
+- No privileges for modules
-- Can see other users of the installation and their email addresses.

 **Researcher**